 This post may contain affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.

-Now, if you don’t have a crochet blanket pattern on hand or if crochet is not your everyday thing, how to you crochet a simple baby blanket that looks cute and doesn’t cause you a headache?
+Now, if you don’t have a free pattern for a crochet blanket on hand or if crochet is not your everyday thing, how to you crochet a simple baby blanket for the first time that looks cute and doesn’t cause you a headache?

-The best thing about baby blankets is that they are small in size and therefore a) don’t take long to make and b) don’t use a lot of yarn (hello, budget friendly but custom gift).
+The best thing about handmade baby blanket is that they are small in size and therefore a) don’t take long to make and b) don’t use a lot of yarn (hello, budget friendly but custom gift).

-And, of course, they best thing about crochet baby blankets is that all you need is some yarn and a hook and just a stitch or two to make the whole thing.
+And, of course, they best thing about crochet baby blankets is that all you need is some yarn and a hook and just a simple stitch or two to make the whole thing for a new baby.

 You might disagree, but I think that crochet is so much easier to learn, to start and to make than knitting, it uses just one tool (that is not poke or fall out of your work, unraveling the whole thing) and you can use the most basic of stitches to make a blanket that is so cute.